-There are over 560,000 autistic adults in the UK, and most of these are currently undiagnosed.
-These overlooked autistic adults are often misunderstood and marginalised, commonly experiencing mental health problems and disadvantage.
 There is an urgent need to identify this lost generation of autistic adults, so they can receive targeted support.
 This project will test two new diagnostic interviews for assessing autism in adults in order to improve the diagnostic process.

 What are researchers doing?

 There are currently very few quick and accurate tools to help clinicians diagnose autism in adults.
 In this project, researchers are testing two versions of a diagnosis interview.